sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Spring Data in Short.md

 {% endhighlight %}

 ### PagingAndSortingRepository
-PagingAndSortingRepository implments CrudRepository so you get all the perks of CrudRepository and something extra.
+PagingAndSortingRepository implements CrudRepository so you get all the perks of CrudRepository and something extra.
 {% highlight JAVA %}
 public interface PagingAndSortingRepository<T, ID extends Serializable> extends CrudRepository<T, ID> {